mazenamr/korpux/README.md

 # korpux
-a java server used to index and rank html pages for use in a search engine
+a pretty fast indexer, ranker and query engine for html pages written in java

 ## Usage